 LIECHTENSTEIN – GERMANY, AUSTRIA

 The Value Added Tax in Lichtenstein is 7.7%, except for the products to which a rate of 2.5% applies (to food, medicines and books for example).
-To lodging and accommodation a reduced rate of 3.7% applies.
+For lodging and accommodation, a reduced rate of 3.7% applies.
 Tourism is an important economic activity for this Alpine country.

 SAN MARINO – ITALY

 San Marino is an enclaved microstate close to Rimini and completely surrounded by north-central Italy.
 It’s one of the world’s oldest republics.

 The personal income tax in this tiny country ranges from 9% to 35% (the latter charged for all income over € 80.000).

 San Marino has a corporate tax rate of 17% and an extra withholding tax (an income tax that has to be paid by the payer of the income instead of the receiver) of 5% that is applied to profit distribution.
 However, San Marino has been wanting to attract new businesses and therefore, it has put a discount in place.

 From 2013 on, all new companies receive a 50% reduction on their corporate tax for the first six years they are in business in San Marino.
 Hence, for these newly registered companies, the corporate tax rate becomes 8,5% + the 5% withholding tax.

 San Marino doesn’t apply a Value Added Tax, but they do charge a single-staged tax on all goods and services that are imported to San Marino.
 The standard rate is 17% and reduced rates are 6% and 2%.
 However, companies can completely recover this amount paid on importation so the impact of this tax goes down to zero.